ManbirS07/Leetcode_Qs_Manbir/trees/traversals/Readme.md

 Algorithm:

-Step 1: Initialise an empty vector ans to store the preorder traversal result and a variable current to store the root node.
+Step 1: Initialise an empty vector ans to store the inorder traversal result and a variable current to store the root node.
 Create a stack to store the nodes during traversal and push the root node onto the stack.Check if the root is null, return an empty traversal result if true.

 Step 2:
 Since we have to get the leftmost node first,run a while loop